rbtessier/relational-db-theory/preface.md

 # Preface

-I'm making this because I had a hard time finding the rigorous theory of databases online.
+I'm making this because I had a hard time finding the formal theory of databases online.
 Its not incredibly useful, but I find it very interesting.

 Plan is to do following - some of this is LFS related